 |Task Group||Mentor||Task(s) / Role||Application Period|

-If you are interested in one of the Mentorship Opportunities listed above, please send the following to firstname.lastname@example.org in English and in pdf format:
+If you are interested a the Mentorship Opportunity listed above, please send the following to email@example.com in English and in pdf format:

 Receipt of your application will be acknowledged within one week of receiving it.